Log in to your account at www.MySchoolBucks.com.

 - Income Exclusions: The value of any child care provided or arranged, or any amount received as payment for such child care or reimbursement for costs incurred for such care under the Child Care Development (Block Grant) Fund should not be considered as income for this program.

-If you have any questions or need help in filling out the application form, please contact: Darla Sandford, Reviewing Official/School Nutrition Director, (518) 853-4508 ext.
+If you have any questions or need help in filling out the application form, please contact Darla Sandford or Sylvia Snow at (518) 853-4508 ext.
 4218.

 If your student has dietary restrictions, please communicate this directly to our district school nurse.
 Once this information is received, along with a signed physician’s note, it will be passed to the Food Services department.